dockstore/dockstore/_docs/getting-started-with-docker.md

 You can see it just executes the BAMStats jar - passing in the GB of memory and the BAM file while collecting the output HTML report as a zip file followed by cleanup.

-An important thing to note, notice how the output is written to whatever the current directory is.
+**Note:** notice how the output is written to whatever the current directory is.
 This is the correct directory to put your output in since the CWL tool described later assumes that outputs are all located in the current working directory that it executes your command in.

 The `-v` parameter used earlier is mounting the current working directory into `/home/ubuntu` which was the directory we worked in when running `/usr/local/bin/bamstats` above.
-The net effect is when you exit the Docker container, you're left with a `bamstats_report.zip` file in the current directory.
+The net effect is when you exit the Docker container (with command `exit` or pressing `ctrl + d`), you're left with a `bamstats_report.zip` file in the current directory.
 This is a key point, it shows you how files are retrieved from inside a Docker container.

 You can now unzip and examine the `bamstats_report.zip` file on your computer to see what type of reports are created by this tool.
 For example, here's a snippet: